 The Board has adopted a policy stating that all directors are expected to attend annual shareholders' meetings.
 While the Board understands that there may be situations that prevent a director from attending an annual shareholders' meeting, the Board strongly encourages all directors to make attendance at all annual shareholders' meetings a priority.
-Each person nominated by the Board for election to the Board at the 2010 Annual Shareholders' Meeting attended the 2010 Annual Shareholders' Meeting.
+Each person nominated by the Board for election to the Board at the 2010 Annual Shareholders' Meeting.
 Mr. Questrom, who did not stand for reelection at the 2010 Annual Shareholders' Meeting, also attended that meeting.